ocurrent/current-bench/README.md

 - Run the benchmarks only on PRs with a specific label (`if_label`)
 - Specify build-args when building the docker image (`build_args`)
 - Run benchmarks on more than one long-running branches (`branches`)
-- Post GitHub comments with the build results when there's a significant change in the results (`notify_github`)
+- Post GitHub comments with the build results when there's a significant change in the results (`notify_github`).
+The config value can also specify a label, which ensures that only those PRs with this label get notified with the benchmark results.
+NOTE: The PR label cannot be added while the benchmark run has started.
+To trigger a run, where the results are posted to the PR, you'll have to trigger a new run by (force) pushing to the branch.

 ## Ensuring we can run your benchmarks
 To be able to run your benchmarks, current-bench assumes certain things about your repo: